US Stock Market Closes Higher - UrduPoint

 US Stock Market Closes Higher

-New York, Jan 5 (UrduPoint / Pakistan Point News - 5th Jan, 2023 ) :The US stock market indexes recorded an increase at the close of the trading session on the New York Stock Exchange.
+New York, Jan 7 (UrduPoint / Pakistan Point News - 7th Jan, 2023 ) :The US stock market indexes rose, at the close of the trading session on the New York Stock Exchange.